Vertexlit-VRAIN/ReflectIA/README.md

 ---

-Related paper: A research paper describing the methodology and evaluation of CritiCat is currently in preparation.
+Related paper: A research paper describing the methodology and evaluation of ReflectIA is currently in preparation.
 Until its publication, please cite this GitHub repository if you use this project in academic work.

 ```latex
 @misc{reflectia2026,